rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 The torrent Kishon swept them away, the ancient torrent, the torrent Kishon.
 March on, my soul, with might! ^0521

-Then loud beat the horses ’ hoofs with the galloping, galloping of his steeds. ^0522
+Then loud beat the horses' hoofs with the galloping, galloping of his steeds. ^0522

-Curse Meroz, says the angel of the Lord, curse its inhabitants thoroughly, because they did not come to the help of the Lord, to the help of the Lord against the mighty. ^0523
+Curse Meroz, says the angel of the LORD, curse its inhabitants thoroughly, because they did not come to the help of the LORD, to the help of the LORD against the mighty. ^0523

 Most blessed of women be Jael, the wife of Heber the Kenite, of tent-dwelling women most blessed. ^0524

-He asked for water and she gave him milk; she brought him curds in a noble’s bowl. ^0525
+He asked water and she gave him milk; she brought him curds in a noble's bowl. ^0525

-She sent her hand to the tent peg and her right hand to the workmen’s mallet; she struck Sisera; she crushed his head; she shattered and pierced his temple. ^0526
+She sent her hand to the tent peg and her right hand to the workmen's mallet; she struck Sisera; she crushed his head; she shattered and pierced his temple. ^0526

-Between her feet he sank, he fell, he lay still; between her feet he sank, he fell; where he sank, there he fell — dead. ^0527
+Between her feet he sank, he fell, he lay still; between her feet he sank, he fell; where he sank, there he fell--dead. ^0527

-Out of the window she peered, the mother of Sisera wailed through the lattice : Why is his chariot so long in coming?
-Why tarry the hoofbeats of his chariots? ^0528
+Out of the window she peered, the mother of Sisera wailed through the lattice: 'Why is his chariot so long in coming?
+Why tarry the hoofbeats of his chariots?' ^0528

 Her wisest princesses answer, indeed, she answers herself, ^0529

-Have they not found and divided the spoil ?— A womb or two for every man; spoil of dyed materials for Sisera, spoil of dyed materials embroidered, two pieces of dyed work embroidered for the neck as spoil? ^0530
+'Have they not found and divided the spoil?--A womb or two for every man; spoil of dyed materials for Sisera, spoil of dyed materials embroidered, two pieces of dyed work embroidered for the neck as spoil?' ^0530

-So may all your enemies perish, O Lord!
-But your friends be like the sun as he rises in his might.
-And the land had rest for forty years. ^0531
+So may all your enemies perish, O LORD!
+But your friends be like the sun as he rises in his might.And the land had rest for forty years. ^0531

-The people of Israel did what was evil in the sight of the Lord, and the Lord gave them into the hand of Midian seven years. ^0601
+The people of Israel did what was evil in the sight of the LORD, and the LORD gave them into the hand of Midian seven years. ^0601

 And the hand of Midian overpowered Israel, and because of Midian the people of Israel made for themselves the dens that are in the mountains and the caves and the strongholds. ^0602